philzook58/philzook58.github.io/_posts/2024-08-05-state_o_knuck.md

 ## Reals

+I've been thinking about the reals a lot because I want knuckledragger to be good at the kinds of things I would do in an engineering or physics context.
+Also I want to do basic calculus.

 Lots and lots of junk on the reals.

-Convergence is a painful thing to deal with.
-A bit surprising to me, but obvious in hindsight is that you need a good theory of rounding/floor.
-That's how you derive the appropriate N for proofs of convergence. <https://www.philipzucker.com/analysis_knuckle/>

 Avoiding all the epsilon-delta calculus pain seems desirable, so I've been considering alternatives.